Facial Plastic Surgery: Edward Szachowicz, MD

 Learn More About Brow Lift Surgery

 To find out how a brow lift can rejuvenate your look, request a complimentary consultation with Dr. Szachowicz using our online form or call our office in Edina, Minnesota, at (952) 835-5665 for an appointment.
-We are proud to offer facial plastic surgery surgery for women and men throughout the Greater Minneapolis-St. Paul area.
+We are proud to offer plastic surgery services for women and men throughout the Greater Minneapolis-St. Paul area.